What is Impulse Turbine, Its Uses Diagram and How it Works?

 Runner

 This part in an impulse turbine is like a circular disk containing a number of curved blades attached to it.
-There is a cylinder shaft in the center which is made of stainless steel as well as the runner.
+There is a cylinder shaft in the center, which is made of stainless steel, as well as the runner.
 Well, the runner can be made of cast iron when the flow head is less.

 Buckets

 The buckets are like a set of spoon-shaped cups that are mounted around the runner to exchange energy between the fluid and the turbine.
-The fluid at high speed hits these buckets after leaving the nozzle, causing the turbine blades to rotates and exiting the outer edge of the bucket.
+The fluid at high speed hits these buckets after leaving the nozzle, causing the turbine blades to rotate and exiting the outer edge of the bucket.

 The turbine design will determine the change in the direction of the fluid during the exit compared to the angle of impact.
 The largest momentum is gotten at an angle of 180 degrees.